 Any serious behaviour issues will always be discussed with parents.

 Bullying is not tolerated at Westbourne House.
-Children are encouraged to report any incidents of unkind and inappropriate behaviour to a member of staff who will either deal with the matter directly or involve the headmistress if necessary.
+Children are encouraged to report any incidents of unkind and inappropriate behaviour to a member of staff who will either deal with the matter directly or involve the Head if necessary.

 Issues are discussed in class in “circle times” and the children themselves are guided to suggest positive behaviour management so they are happy, self disciplined young citizens.
 They are encouraged to work together and support each other.